What Is Devon Made From

 The process of transforming milk into Devon cheese is a delicate dance of precise actions.
 After the rennet is added to the milk, the mixture is allowed to coagulate, or set.
 The resulting curd is then carefully cut into smaller pieces.
 The size of these pieces significantly impacts the texture of the finished cheese; smaller curds generally yield a firmer cheese, while larger curds result in a softer, creamier texture.

 Following cutting, the curds are gently heated, a process known as cooking.
 This further separates the whey from the curds, enhancing the cheese's consistency and flavour.
-The temperature and duration of cooking are carefully controlled, as these factors influence the final characteristics of the Devon cheese.
+Plus, the temperature and duration of cooking are carefully controlled, as these factors influence the final characteristics of the Devon cheese.
 This stage requires significant skill and experience, showcasing the artisan nature of Devon cheese production.

 Salting, Shaping, and the Crucial Aging Process